utdata/icj-setting-up/windows.md

 If you don't already have a Github account, go to [github.com/](http://github.com/) and create an account.
 Two important things to note:

 * Choose your username carefully.
 Don't use upper case characters or special characters because this will become part of a URL later.
+Don't make the name specific to this class.
+This is your personal Github profile FOREVER.
 * USE YOUR UNIVERSITY EMAIL IF YOU HAVE ONE.
 You might want to apply for the [Student developer pack](https://help.github.com/articles/applying-for-a-student-developer-pack/), which will get you private repositories.

 ### Saving your Github credentials

 There are ways you can tell your computers to save your Github username/password.
 If you are using your own machine, I suggest this first one, setting up SSH keys.
 If that proves difficult, try the second option.

 * I use these directions to create [SSH keys](https://help.github.com/articles/connecting-to-github-with-ssh/) on my machine so I'm never asked for a password.
 It is not as scary as it looks, though there is some command-line foo to execute.
 * Or, you can at least reduce the number of times you have to enter your Github name/password by [caching your password](https://help.github.com/articles/caching-your-github-password-in-git/).
 We'll have to use this method for lab computers.

-## Later in the semester
+## For later in the semester

 We don't do this until later, when we start using Node-based tools.